byu-magicc/splinx/README.md

-# Example Python Package
+# Splinx

-This is a bare bones example of a Python package.
+This is a jax implementation of b-splines.

 ## Installation